 Student Conduct Process

 Once an investigation has concluded, the Director of Public Safety/Title IX Deputy Coordinator will provide a report of the investigation to the Dean of Students/Title IX Deputy Coordinator.
 If there is reason to believe that a student has violated the sexual misconduct policy, the Dean of Students will initiate the Student Conduct Process.
-An explanation of the Student Conduct Process can be found with the University’s Student Code of Conduct at [insert link].
+An explanation of the Student Conduct Process can be found with the University’s Student Code of Conduct.
 The “preponderance of the evidence” standard will be applied in the Student Conduct Process.

 While the policies and procedures associated with the Student Conduct Process are consistent regardless of the type of conduct violation, it should be noted that cases involving Title IX/Sexual Misconduct also include the following procedures: